40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 Compared to Target, TJ Maxx* (TJX) doesn’t rely all that much on online retailing.

-Instead, TJX is focused on refreshing the stock with branded items frequently, creating a sense of missing out if the shopper doesn’t come back later to see the new collection.
+Instead, TJX focuses on frequently refreshing the stock with branded items, creating a sense of missing out if the shopper doesn’t return later to see the new collection.

 30. Marshalls